FraanW/Trends-MCP/readme.md

 # 🚀 Whats Trending On Social Media

-This Python module fetches trending data from platforms like **YouTube**, **TikTok**, and **Instagram Reels** using various scraping and API techniques.
+This MCP fetches trending data from platforms like **YouTube**, **TikTok**, and **Instagram Reels** using various scraping and API techniques.
 It's designed to run under FastMCP and exposes tools that can be consumed via a local CLI or server.

 ---